Fundamental theorem of poker: An example

+Strategic refinements

+The original formulation implicitly assumes that seeing an opponent's cards is enough to determine the best play.
+However, knowing an opponent's hole cards is not always sufficient to determine the optimal strategy against them.

+For example, if Bob knows that Carol holds a weak pair on the river, Bob may go all-in with a worse hand as a bluff, reasonably expecting Carol to fold.
+However, if Carol calls anyway, then the bluff loses.
+Therefore, Bob's optimal strategy is contingent upon Carol's response.
+David Sklansky has acknowledged this nuance in subsequent discussions regarding the theorem.

+Formally, the best response strategy against your opponent's hand can be calculated if and only if one knows how the opponent plays their hand.
+To make the theorem explicitly cover these strategic dependencies, it can be reformulated as follows:

+Every time you play a hand differently from the way you would have played it if you knew their hole cards and strategy, they gain; and every time they play a hand differently from the way they would have played it if they knew your hole cards and strategy, you gain.

+In practice, even a perfect strategy operates with incomplete information and will therefore make "mistakes" as defined by this theorem.
+However, the player who makes fewer and smaller mistakes will inevitably have the edge by virtue of having a higher expected value strategy.

 Multi-way pots and implicit collusion

 The Fundamental Theorem of Poker applies to all heads-up decisions, but it does not apply to all multi-way decisions.
 This is because each opponent of a player can make an incorrect decision, but the "collective decision" of all the opponents works against the player.

 This type of situation occurs mostly in games with multi-way pots, when a player has a strong hand, but several opponents are chasing with draws or other weaker hands.
 Also, a good example is a player with a deep stack making a play that favors a short-stacked opponent because he can extract more expected value from the other deep-stacked opponents.
 Such a situation is sometimes referred to as implicit collusion.

 The fundamental theorem of poker is simply expressed and appears axiomatic, yet its proper application to the countless varieties of circumstances that a poker player may face requires a great deal of knowledge, skill, and experience.